 Get Plenty of Food and Fluids

 You need both food and fluids to fuel your body and keep you warm.
-If you skimp on either, you increase your risk for cold weather injuries such as hypothermia and frostbite.
+If you skimp on either, that can increase your risk for cold weather injuries such as hypothermia and frostbite.

 Eating foods with carbohydrates gives you quick energy.
 If you are only out for a short time, you may want to carry a snack bar to keep your energy going.
 If you are out all day skiing, hiking, or working, be sure to bring food with protein and fat as well to fuel you over many hours.